 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The beauty of the gin buck is in its simplicity and universal appeal.
 Some drinkers don't enjoy the dryness of a gin and tonic or the tartness of a gin rickey.
-The gin buck falls right in the middle, opting for the semi-sweet flavor of ginger ale.
-It's ideal for happy hour, dinner, or anytime you want a quick and casual drink.
+The gin buck falls right in the middle, opting for the semisweet flavor of ginger ale.
+As a result, it's ideal for happy hour, dinner, or any time you want a quick and casual drink.

 Gather the ingredients.